-With millions of registered freelancers, and over 100,000 gigs on offer at any one time, Upwork is the biggest and best-known marketplace for online freelance work.
+With millions of registered freelancers, and around 100,000 gigs on offer at any one time, Upwork is the biggest and best-known marketplace for online freelance work.
 But there are plenty of other sites like Upwork, all of which can provide you with alternative sources of work.